General

 While abbot Tan Ajahn Anan may sometimes be available to answer questions, such sessions may be infrequent depending on both his and a translator’s availability.

 As English translations of meditation instruction may not be available during one’s stay, Wat Marp Jan strongly recommends that guests be familiar with meditation practice before visiting.
-One may receive teachings in one’s own language by visiting an Associated Monastery of the Ajahn Chah tradition nearer to home, or may access free English Dhamma materials on the Audio and Books pages.
+One may receive teachings by going to the English Dhamma materials herehttps://watmarpjan.org/en/teachings/

 Yes — chairs are available in the back of the meditation halls for those still not used to sitting for long periods on the ground.